 - Develop a reward system for good behavior, completing work on time and participating in class.

 - Use visual and auditory reminders to change from one activity to the next.
 This may need to be done several times before the change is made.
 An egg timer is a good auditory tool that indicates a signal to begin or end an activity.

 Managing constant change

-The science behind teaching special education students is not cut-and-dried.
-The strategies that teachers develop for their classrooms are not permanent, and must be scalable and flexible so that they can evolve.
-This strategy enables teachers to teach every student.
+The science behind teaching special education students is not cut-and-dry, and the strategies that teachers develop for their classrooms shouldn’t be permanent—instead, think scalable and flexible.

 - Design teaching aids and lessons that are flexible.